RobertoTCo/Template-Rproject-renv/README.md

     │                         Naming convention is a number (for ordering), the creator's initials, and a short `-` delimited description, │                         e.g. `1.0-jqp-initial-data-exploration`.
     │
-    ├── documentation      <- Data dictionaries, manuals, references and all other explanatory materials.
-    │
     ├── profiling          <- Here you can store any scripts you use to benchmark and time your code.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.